jisellejones/UFOs/README.md

 The purpose of this project was to create an interactive website where users could analyze data of UFO sitings through various filters (date, city, state, country, and/or UFO shape).

 ## Results
 When users initially visit the site, they will see a table of all the UFO sitings data and to the left several filter fields (See figure 1).
+Each filter field shows an example of how the desired query must be entered into the field.
+*A note of caution.* Users must enter information in the fields *EXACTLY* as the data appears in the table column.

 *figure 1*